LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-methods.rst

          REG_FLAGS_TAG_DEFAULT, "simple test LCAPI tag" );
    }

-The preceding example registers a C function called ``myTagFunc`` to execute whenever the Lasso ``CAPITester_testtag`` method call is encountered in Lasso code.
+The preceding example registers a C function named ``myTagFunc`` to execute whenever the Lasso ``CAPITester_testtag`` method call is encountered in Lasso code.
 The first parameter ``CAPITester`` is the namespace in which ``testtag`` will be placed.